TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- Simply add_player({ ... }, nickname) on connection.
 				- This first makes them a spectator.

-- Mode vars gui
-	- Can set the current one, resetting the cosmos

 - Storage of pre-defined mode informations inside a map
 	- ``.modes`` file
 		- A map is still functional without modes and modes can always be later specified, so a separate file is justified